danielpiron/Resume/README.md

    were used to better allocate resources in production system.
 The wrapper was also shared with other groups through out Citi accelerating the efforts of other C++ based teams to adopt ITRS as their monitoring system.
- * Managed Jira, Bitbucket, Jenkins, Teamcity instances that were part of the DevOps infrastructure.
+ * Managed Jira, Bitbucket, Jenkins, Teamcity, SonarCube instances that were part of the DevOps infrastructure.
+ * Developed Docker based prototype build and runtime enviornments for application transitioning from Windows .NET to DotNET Core on Linux.
+ * Adapted SonarCube reporting into custom builds workflow.

 ### Citigroup Derivatives Markets Incorporated (CDMI), Jersey City, NJ
 **Technical Lead/Architect for SDLC Tools Development and DevOps** ~ *2015-2019*